maarten-pennings/Nunchuk/readme.md

   - The accelerometers `nunchuk_accelX()`, `nunchuk_accelY()`, and `nunchuk_accelZ()`.

 - The accelerometer readouts are a bit jumpy (noisy).
-  As an extra feature, the library contains a so called low-pass filter (LPF) to mittigate the noisyness.
+  As an extra feature, the library contains a so called low-pass filter (LPF) to mitigate the noisyness.
   This feature compiutes a sort of an average of the last "n" measurements (for X, Y, and Z).

   To use the low pass filter, the averages needs to be updated; after each